rjpcasalino/blog_bt/src/posts/2024-10-26-Moby-Dick-or-The-Whale-or-SomePostOnTheNetAboutAWhale.md

 "...correct a sexual excluson, but _Moby-Dick_'s worldview is vaster."

 "hermaphroditizes the great whale"

 one of the "novel's supreme moments" quoting Paglia:
 Quoting Melville:
     "A vast pulpy mass, furlongs in length and breadth, of glancing cream-color, lay floating on the water, innumerable long arms radiating from its centre, and curling curling curling——

     God is "gender-neutral" _(cheers of "yes" and "right")_ and it's true that Melville cannot "bear to leave his loom gender-netural"

-back to Pip:
+Back to Pip:

 	"Twenty pages later comes the first mention of the male weaver, when a castaway loses his wits and sees 'God's foot upon the treadle of the loom.'"